elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

 ## Security Responsibility

- * Security is not the responsibility of a “security team”
+ * Security is not the responsibility of a "security team"

  * Just like quality, security is everyone's responsibility